-Electronic Signatures Explained: What "Signing" a PDF Actually Means
+Electronic Signatures: What Signing a PDF Means

 "Sign the PDF and send it back" sounds like a single, simple task.
-In practice, "signing a PDF" covers several different technologies with very different guarantees behind them โ and picking the wrong one can matter more than most people realize.
+In practice, "signing a PDF" covers several different technologies with very different guarantees behind them, and picking the wrong one can matter more than most people realize.

 Three different things people call a "signature"

-- A visual signature โ an image, drawn mark, or typed name placed on the page.
+- A visual signature is an image, drawn mark, or typed name placed on the page.
 It looks like a signature but, on its own, proves nothing about who placed it or whether the document changed afterward.

-- A certified digital signature โ a cryptographic signature backed by a PKI certificate from a trusted authority.
+- A certified digital signature is a cryptographic signature backed by a PKI certificate from a trusted authority.
 It mathematically proves who signed and detects any change to the document after signing, down to a single byte.

 Why the distinction matters legally